ScootKit/CustomDCBot/README.md

 6. The bot is now generating a `modules.json` and a `strings.json` file inside your `config` directory.
 You can [change](#configuration) them.

-When reading thought the code, you may encounter code "tracking" parts of the bot.
+When reading thought the code, you may encounter code "tracking" / "issue reporting" parts of the bot.
-This part is only enabled in the SCNX-Version (and users can opt-out there if the want to).
+This part is only enabled in the SCNX-Version and only used to allow users to see (configuration) issues of their bot and to allow our team to detect bugs more easily (users can opt-out of that if they want to; we use the sentry-sdk for that, but don't actually send any data to them, instead to our glitchtip instance - the open-source-version does neither of that).
 This open-source-version won't contact SCNX, SC Network and won't share any information with us, don't worry.
-You can verify this by looking at the source code, [science.js](src/functions/science.js) looks like a great start-point.
+You can verify this by looking at the source code, which you should do before executing any code from the internet.

 ### Features